piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/piccolo_apps.rst

-Anytime you invoke the `piccolo` command, you will now be able to perform operations on your app, the most important of which is :ref:`Migrations`.
+Anytime you invoke the `piccolo` command, you will now be able to perform operations on your app, such as :ref:`Migrations`.

 AppConfig
 ---------

-Inside the `piccolo_app.py` file is an AppConfig instance.
+Inside your app's `piccolo_app.py` file is an ``AppConfig`` instance.
 This is how you customise your app's settings.

 .. code-block:: python